San Francisco Motorcycle Accident Lawyer

 - Did this breach lead to your injuries?
 A plaintiff (injured person) in a motorcycle accident case must show that another driver’s negligence led to the harm he or she suffered.

 - Did you incur damages as a result?
 In other words, California law only allows you to collect something if you lost something.
-Examples of damages include medical bills, lost wages, and even intangible damages like pain and suffering.
+Examples of damages include medical expenses, lost wages, and even intangible damages like pain and suffering.

 There is also another concept that may come into play during a motorcycle accident claim, called “comparative negligence.”
 In some cases, a motorcyclist may be partially at fault for an accident – a jury typically decides if and how much an injured motorcyclist shares the blame for an accident.
 If you do share some fault for a motorcycle accident, it will reduce your claim amount by your percentage of fault.